EU ministers try to crack asylum deadlock

 "It's important to find a solution now, before the next crisis hits us.
 We need to show responsibility," one EU civil servant told EUobserver.

-EU interior ministers will discuss Bulgaria's ideas on how to reform the so-called Dublin regulation, which currently governs EU asylum rules, in Brussels on Tuesday (4 June).
+EU interior ministers will discuss Bulgaria's ideas on how to reform the so-called Dublin regulation, which currently governs EU asylum rules, in Luxembourg on Tuesday (5 June).

 Leaders will also seek compromise at a summit at the end of the month.